Samuel Chiu: Reaching out to Chinese churches

-Chinese Christians are still a minority within the enormous Chinese population, but they have been very influential in key cities like Hong Kong (where 15% of the population claims to be Christian) and regions like Taiwan, Singapore, Malaysia and Indonesia.
+Chinese Christians are still a minority within the enormous Chinese population, but they have been very influential in key cities like Hong Kong (where 15% of the population claims to be Christian) and regions like Taiwan Province of China, Singapore, Malaysia and Indonesia.
 The churches there have been a visible force for change, some in the realm of social justice.
 Having said that, the Chinese Christian community as a whole, is still an ‘unreached people group’ in the creation care movement.
 We see the Chinese church as a major challenge, yet also a great opportunity which we would like to address ‘head-on’ with never-seen-before initiatives.

 If readers pray for the Chinese church, have you any particular requests from your creation care perspective?